 Trafalgar Square is famous for the towering Nelson’s Column, but in December it is better known for the huge Christmas tree which is presented each year to the city by the people of Norway in recognition of Britain’s role in liberating the country during World War II.
 The tree looks splendid again the backdrop of the floodlit National Gallery, while the beautiful church of St Martin-in-the-Fields adds an equally atmospheric note to the scene.

 Heading east from Trafalgar Square past Charing Cross station, the final stop on your tour is the Strand, a long road running parallel to the River Thames and home to theatres, restaurants and the world-renowned Savoy Hotel.
 Check out the Christmas lights which run along the length of the street, as red double-decker buses and black taxis swarm by below.

 Other notable London lights

 It’s not just the Christmas lights which set London aglow during the festive season.
-Busy Chinatown, a hub of dozens of authentic Chinese restaurants (and a surprising number of Chinese tourists) is ablaze with oriental colour, with traditional lanterns strung across the street.
+Busy Chinatown, a hub of dozens of authentic Chinese restaurants (and a surprising number of Chinese tourists), might be one of the more unusual places to go at Christmas time, but the district is ablaze with oriental colour, with traditional lanterns strung across the street.
 Meanwhile, London’s theatres with their neon signs add another dimension to the spectacle; easily rivalling Broadway for quality and diversity, it is a crime to visit London and not take in such shows as Phantom of the Opera, Les Miserables or even Harry Potter and the Cursed Child – all productions which started life here in the West End.

 When do the London Christmas lights begin?